Donald Trump Is Starting to Catch On That He Lost — Maybe

 The most curious headspace in Washington right now belongs to President Donald Trump.
 As a nation, we are watching a President process the stages of grief in real-time.
 As with many things Trump, that hasn’t necessarily been linear: the last several days, he’s seemed to swing between denial, anger, and back to denial again — with a fleeting moment or two of acceptance thrown in the mix.

-Trump lost his re-election bid during the polls that ended a little more than two weeks ago, on Nov.
+Trump lost his re-election bid in voting that ended a little more than two weeks ago, on Nov.
 3. He has brief flashes — and at least one tweet — of recognizing that former Vice President Joe Biden is coming back to the White House on Jan.
 20. But more often, Trump seems defiant in the face of all the available evidence, and gentle nudging from fellow Republicans, that Biden has defeated him.

 Trump has largely kept a low profile since newsrooms in near unison said on Nov.
 7 that all of the numbers they had seen showed Biden the clear victor.
 Aside from his usual late-night tweets and some bizarre press stunts from supporters, Trump didn’t speak again until late Friday, when he ostensibly was updating the country on the coronavirus pandemic but accidentally betrayed his own doubts.
 During the briefing, Trump seemed to slip, saying “whatever happens in the future, who knows which administration it will be?
 I guess time will tell.”